Skip to content

 • I have provided links for the relevant upstream lore

-buffer support to the ad5686 DAC driver family, along with a number of
+buffer and gain control support to the ad5686 DAC driver family, along

 Initial patches update the device-tree bindings:

-- Refactor include headers (IWYU)
+- Refactor include headers (IWYU);

-- Switch to devm_mutex_init()
+- Switch to device managed mutex initialization;

-- Drop enum chip id in favor of per-device chip_info structs
+- Drop enum chip id in favor of per-device chip_info structs;

 - Introduce bus ops struct with a sync() operation for batching

-bus transfers
+bus transfers.

 New functionality:

-- LDAC GPIO handling (active-low, held low when unused)
+- LDAC GPIO handling (active-low, held low when unused);

-- SPI bus sync() implementation for batching multiple transfers
+- SPI bus sync() implementation for batching multiple transfers;

 - Triggered buffer support, leveraging LDAC and sync() to flush

-all channel writes atomically
+all channel writes atomically;

 # Describe the purpose of this series.
 The information you put here